 Therapists encourage active participation in order to ensure that the client does not remain passive.
 Despite the focus on female empowerment, feminist theory can also be used with men, families, couples and sometimes groups.

 How can Feminist Therapy help?

 Feminist Psychotherapy can help individuals to improve self-confidence and sense of self.
-The approach is also used to help people overcome traumatic past events such as physical or sexual abuse.
+The approach is also used for mother and daughter counselling and to help people overcome traumatic past events such as physical or sexual abuse.

 While many forms of psychotherapy are preoccupied with a person’s shortcomings, feminist therapists tend to focus on their client’s strengths and encourage them to use these positively and effectively.